 Simple English definitions for legal terms

-Read a random definition: accelerated depreciation
+Read a random definition: courts of the franchise

 A surety bond is like a security deposit that someone pays to guarantee they will do what they promised.
 It's like a renter paying a deposit to a landlord.
 If the person who made the promise doesn't do what they said they would, the other person can get compensated from the bond.
 Surety bonds are often used for important things like taking care of someone else's money or making big purchases from other countries.